 In particular, the work will progress via a series of Work Packages (WPs):

 WP2.
-Electronic Stopping Power and non-adiabatic effects (electronic excitations) on atomic displacements
+Electronic stopping Power and non-adiabatic effects (electronic excitations) on atomic displacements for current triple-junction solar cells

-WP5: First stage search on more resistant materials
+WP5: First stage search on more radiation resistant next-generation solar cells based on hybrid organic-inorganic perovskites

 Contact: BIRA-IASB, Av.
 Circulaire 3, Brussels, Belgium.